 The Atlantic County Park System maintains the 7.56 mile bike and pedestrian path running between Harbor Square (formerly Shore Mall) in Egg Harbor Township and the Atlantic County Institute of Technology in Hamilton Township.

 This tract of land was formerly a Girl Scout camp, but is now owned by Atlantic County and operated by the Atlantic County Division of Parks and Recreation.
 Located at 6755 Weymouth Road (Route 559) the camp is bordered by the Great Egg Harbor River to the east.
-Camping facilities are reserved through the Lake Lenape Reservation Office at (609) 625-8219.
-There is a Low Ropes Challenge Course at Camp Acagisca.
-Instruction for this course can be arranged by calling (609) 625-1897 for more information.
+Camping facilities are reserved online or in person.
+Call the Reservation office for more information 609-625-8219.

 This large tract was obtained to preserve the valuable role its streams play as a buffer protecting run off into the Great Egg Harbor River Watershed.
 Several major tributaries consisting of Babcock Creek, Mankiller Branch and Adams Branch run through the length of this property.
 The property hosts an extensive road and trail system ideal for hiking and mountain biking.
 Of special interest are the large and open flood plains along the stream beds.
 Call (609) 625-8219 for directions and parking options.